 Because if you don’t change your mind, you can’t do the very thing you set out in ministry to do…

 You can’t change the world.

-If you want to get started redesigning your ministry for the sake of what never changes, join us for a webinar about our new Orange Masterclass, Redesign Your Ministry To Last.
+If you want to get started redesigning your ministry for the sake of what never changes, take our new Orange Masterclass, Redesign Your Ministry To Last.